 There is no doubt that the Veterans Administration and the Pentagon fear that this drug use contributes to suicide and homelessness among the men and woman of our military.

-We are very excited that were growing.
-We still need a lot of help with many areas of the services we offer.
-Currently we are trying to find that person with a huge heart to help us with getting a motorhome so that we can get on the road to reach many more Veterans that might not be able to make it to a VA center or to us.
+We are very excited that we’re growing.
 By having the motorhome we can advertise in many rural towns that were coming so that we can offer our services to them as well.
 Our budget is not big so we try to brainstorm where the funds we do have can be used most effectively.
-Here at the For Veterans Sake Foundation we want to impress you not depress you.
+Here at the For Veteran’s Sake Foundation we want to impress you not depress you.
 Allow us to prove how effective our methods are and earn your respect.
 We are always open for great ideas as long as the outcome is to better the condition of our fellow Veterans.

 Mental Health Effects of Serving in Afghanistan and Iraq